josedsegurav/blog/src/content/blog/Create_Build_start.md

   - "Personal Growth"
 ---

 I find it interesting to get to know the dev community in Winnipeg.
 It sometimes feels like something completely foreign to me, but also very important for any future project.
-I know I want to build something on my own—a startup, a business, a SaaS—I just have that urge to create something.
+I know I want to build something, my own—a startup, a business, a SaaS—I just have that urge to create something.
 I knew what that "something" was back in Ecuador; my music studio was my business.
-But changes are what make life fun, however, they also come with a lot of scary and uncertain challenges.
+Changes are what make life fun, however, they also come with a lot of scary and uncertain challenges.

 I recently attended a Plugged In event organized by Tech Manitoba.
 In fact, it was my second Plugged In event.
 But I particularly enjoyed this one.
 It was about Career Pathing in Manitoba's Start-Up & Scale-Up Scene, featuring two inspiring founders, Klaudia McDonald and Matt Dirks, with lots of experience, positive and critical thinking—a truly valuable meeting.